TeamSkorpz/1/_posts/2024-04-14-SFVIP-Player-x64.markdown

 Since the SFVIP Player app is a pain to get your hands on, we have provided a custom Github Url for ease. all you need to do is click the link to downlaod.

 - Steps to Follow:
-1. Download the The Repo via Github - [*SFVIP REPO*](https://github.com/TeamSkorpz/teamskorpz.github.io/releases/download/SFVIP/SFVIP-Player-x64.zip)
+1. Download the The Repo via Github - [**CLICK HERE**](https://github.com/TeamSkorpz/teamskorpz.github.io/releases/download/SFVIP/SFVIP-Player-x64.zip)
 2. Extract anywhere to desktop"
 3. Open Folder **"SFVIP-Player-x64"** and right click **"sfvip player.exe"**
 4. Press **"Pin to Start"** & **"Pin to Taskbar"**.